-With cross platform usability playing such a big part of webdesign today, we feel keeping things simple, clean and clear is the best way to not only engage your visitor but also maintain your business' brand across all platforms.
-This is why we apply the KIS principle to every design we do and move forward from there if, and when, needed.
+With cross platform usability playing such a big part of webdesign today, I feel keeping things simple, clean and clear is the best way to not only engage your visitor but also maintain your business' brand across all platforms.
+This is why I apply the KIS principle to every design we do and move forward from there if, and when, needed.

 That really fantastic site you saw, the one that had all those great features?
-Chances are it was custom built from the ground up and cost a lot of money to build and even more to maintain.
+Chances are it was custom built from the ground up and cost a lot of money to build, and costs even more to maintain.

-We want you to have a wishlist that we can discuss, but we will also explain why some of the things on it may not be realistic.
+I want you to have a wishlist that we can discuss, but I will also explain why some of the things on that list may not be realistic.

-Understanding the framework we work with, how far we can push it and what its limitations are is a critical skill.
-While some out there will happily add fully custom elements to achieve a particular 'wishlist function', we have been the ones that have had to clean it up when it no longer works with the latest release of WordPress.
+Understanding the framework I work with, how far it can be pushed and what its limitations are is a critical skill.
+While some out there will happily add fully custom elements to achieve a particular 'wishlist function', I have been the one that has had to clean it up when it no longer works with the latest release of WordPress.

-We will always explore all the options when it comes to the features you'd like to have on your site, but in general we will not employ something we know will affect the long term sustainability of your website.
+I will always explore all the options when it comes to the features you'd like to have on your site, but in general I will not employ something I know will affect the long term sustainability of your website.

-We use a single common framework for each site we build, a framework that is a mixture of core functions and site backbone.
-It's our starting point.
+I use a single common framework for every site I build, a framework that is a mixture of core functions and site backbone.
+It's my starting point.

-This strategy ensures we can effectively, service each and every site we maintain, knowing exactly what we are working with, with no surprises, or need to hope that someone took note of a particular quirk.
-Further, if we find something that can enhance an aspect of the framework, we roll it out to all our sites, benefiting all our clients.
+This strategy ensures I can effectively, service and maintain each and every site, knowing exactly what I am working with, with no surprises, or need to hope that someone took note of a particular quirk.
+Further, if I find something that can enhance an aspect of the framework, I roll it out to all sites, benefiting all our clients.

-When we build a sites, they all may look different but underneath the hood there's a single engine we know very well, meaning your site will always be running at peak efficiency.
+When I build sites they may all look different, but underneath the hood there's a single engine I know very well; meaning your site will always be running at peak performance.